byliz/blog/_posts/2018-09-12-my-portfolio-site-journey-early-github-days.md

 <p class="caption"><a href="https://cozymaus.github.io/portfolio-2017" target="_blank">Visit Site</a> • <a href="https://github.com/cozymaus/portfolio-2017" target="_blank">Source Code</a></p>

 <p>My first stable portfolio site was made thanks to the work of <a href="http://taniarascia.com" target="_blank">Tania Rascia</a>, a web developer who makes extremely useful tutorials for web development and design.
-This particular theme was made available by her for free on Github <a href="https://github.com/taniarascia/portfolio" target="_blank">here</a>.
+This particular theme was made available by her for free on Github.
 She has a <a href="https://www.patreon.com/taniarascia" target="_blank">Patreon</a>, so you can support her there!</p>

 <p>This theme is a trendy one page theme that looks fabulous on mobile with its sliding menu.
 Because at this point I was learning about the importance of responsiveness in modern web design, I took apart and reassembled this code with some modifications to learn further.
 Its simplicity makes it best for a resume-style personal website.</p>